-This is part one of my conversation with Udi Bar-on, founder of Udi's.
-Tune it tomorrow to read part two of our interview.
+This is part one of my interview with Eric Cimino, chef of Luca D'Italia; part two of our chat will tun tomorrow.

 Like a lot of kids, Eric Cimino had a grand plan for when he arrived at adulthood.
 He wanted to be a psychologist, figuring he'd excel because he was the guy everyone hit up for guidance.
 He even graduated from Northern Arizona University with a degree in psychology, but like a lot of college survivors, he soon discovered that his original master plan wasn't the one he wanted to pursue.
 "I realized that I couldn't listen to people's problems all day long; I just couldn't see that future working out in the end, plus I cared too much to disconnect myself," confesses Cimino, today the executive chef at Luca D'Italia.More »